 1871 Beers Map

-In 1879 he applied for a Civil War disability pension.
-More details should be gleaned from that file.
+In 1879 he applied for a Civil War disability pension due to the gunshot wound in his left soldier he received at Antietem, which was corroborated by the War Department in 1881.
 Edward died at 40 of consumption in Phillipston on 5 May 1885.
-His wife is buried beside him in the Center Cemetery.
+Laura received a $12 monthly pension after his death.
+His wife is buried beside him in the Center Cemetery in Phillipston.

 Find a Grave photo-Memorial #36136947